smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ES.md

         model: http://schema.org/Text
         type: Property
     totalSpotNumber:
-      description: 'The total number of spots offered by this parking site.
+      description: 'Property.
+Model:''http://schema.org/Number''.
+The total number of spots offered by this parking site.
 This number can be difficult to be obtained for those parking locations on which spots are not clearly marked by lines.
 Allowed values: Any positive integer number or 0.
 Normative references: DATEX 2 version 2.3 attribute _parkingNumberOfSpaces_ of the _ParkingRecord_ class.'
       minimum: 1
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     twoWheelerSlots:
-      description: 'Two wheeler parking spot availability status in parking site corresponding to this observation.'
+      description: 'Property.
+Model:''https://schema.org/Text.
+Two wheeler parking spot availability status in parking site corresponding to this observation.'
       properties:
         availableSpotNumber:
           description: 'Property.
 Model:''https://schema.org/Number''.
 Number of parking spots available for use in the smart parking site corresponding to this observation.
 This must a positve number lower than or equal to the totalSpotNumber.'